 The thermoplastic hose can have a fiber reinforcement bonded between the hose and the jacket designed to handle constant flexing, even at higher pressures.

 In addition, these hoses offer good chemical/corrosion resistance and can be formed for easy routing or bonded together to create a single unit from multiple hoses.

 Hose Core Tube

 Thermoplastic hoses are designed with safety and cleanliness in mind.
 The erosion-resistant core maintains long-term system cleanliness with mandrel free construction to ensure zero lubricant contamination and with the fibre-reinforced thermoplastic hose, there's little to no contamination due cutting because they do not require a hose saw.
 While cleanliness is inherent in thermoplastic core tubes, some Parker hoses also maintain non-conductivity, keeping the operator safe from electric shock.

 Hoses are extremely vulnerable to external damage once the jacket has been compromised.
 The jacket of a hose has one main job.
 It must protect the structural member of the system and the braided reinforcement.
 If it is cracked it allows the braid to be exposed to the environment, chemicals and abrasives that are harmful to its integrity.
 Unlike rubber, a thermoplastic jacket will not delaminate, which can lead to jacket failure and wire fatigue.

 Most thermoplastic hoses feature a UV and ozone resistant cover which resists cracking and UV damage, thus extending the service life of the hose.
-Parker also produces speciality jackets, offering increased resistance to the elements and/or flexing, a variety of colours and lay lines can be customized, enabling customers to colour-code their systems and provide specific information on the hose itself.
+Parker also produces specialty jackets, offering increased resistance to the elements and/or flexing, a variety of colors and lay lines can be customized, enabling customers to color-code their systems and provide specific information on the hose itself.